ambrosus/ambrosus-node-extended/README.md

 ### Pagination

-#### Result sets contain next and previous object pointers which allow navigation through the result set.
+Result sets contain next and previous object pointers which allow navigation through the result set.
 To navigate to the next page send either pointers and the result set will begin from that position.
-If both pointers are sent, the next pointer will take precendence. 'hasNext' and 'hasPrevious' indicate whether or not there is additional data is either direction.
+If both pointers are sent, the next pointer will take precendence. 'hasNext' and 'hasPrevious' indicate whether or not there is additional data in either direction.

+#### Example
 ```
 {
     "results": [